himmat-bhanushali/falkonry-python-client/README.md

     * Add facts data (csv format) with tags Assessment of single entity datastream
     * Add facts data (json format) from a stream to Assessment of multi entity datastream
     * Add facts data (csv format) from a stream to  Assessment of multi entity datastream
-    * Add facts data (json format) to Assessment
-    * Add facts data (csv format) to Assessment of a multi entity datastream
-    * Add facts data (json format) from a stream to Assessment
-    * Add facts data (csv format) from a stream to  Assessment
     * Get Historian Output from Assessment
     * Get Streaming Output
     * Get Facts Data